olayasturias/olayasturias.github.io/_posts/2020-07-25-rpi-cam-ros.md

 ![](https://raw.githubusercontent.com/olayasturias/olayasturias.github.io/master/assets/images/rpi-cam-ros/interfaces.PNG)

+If you and the terminal are not great friends, you can alternatively use some VNC viewer (with VNC enabled in your raspberry) to log into your raspberry and see its screen from your computer.

 Now, the `ROS_IP` of the RPi is the raspberry's IP, and the `ROS_MASTER_URI` is the same PC IP that you specified before: